Chapter 2.19

 1. Commissioner terms shall be for a four-year period.
 Terms shall expire on the thirty-first day of January.

 2. Removal.
-Members of the Commission may be removed by the Mayor, with the concurrence of the City Council, for neglect of duty, conflict of interest, malfeasance in office, or other just cause, or for unexcused absence from three regular meetings within a 12-month period.
+Members of the Commission may be removed by the Council Chair, with the concurrence of the City Council, for neglect of duty, conflict of interest, malfeasance in office, or other just cause, or for unexcused absence from three regular meetings within a 12-month period.
 Failure to qualify as to residency shall constitute a forfeiture of office.
 The decision of the City Council regarding membership on the Arts Commission shall be final and without appeal.

 3. Any vacancy that results from an expired term or resignation shall be filled by the City Council.